 This is weapons grade punning, people.
 Be very, very afraid.

 There are several games I've picked up and loved long after they were forgotten by the world, but if you don't count The Last Express, I can't think of one I wish I could nip back in time and throw a few pennies to the creators when it actually mattered.
 (Note: If anyone has such a device, this is purely a rhetorical statement.
 Being from Yorkshire, I am inherently tight-fisted and mean, and would almost certainly squander the opportunity on something trivial, like buying shares in Microsoft back when Bill Gates still had acne.)
-Your experiences may very, depending on your tolerance for puns - and believe me, if it's not coated in diamond, this game will hurt you in the brain.
+Your experiences may very, depending on your tolerance for puns—and believe me, this game will hurt you in the brain.
 But in a good way.
 It's one of the wittiest, silliest adventures of the 90s, with a completely unique feel, and at its core, the heart of the books, if not the same level of storytelling.
 It has much better puns though, and some really fun character moments with the regulars.